 - Carefully dump out the vinegar.

 - Put the egg back in the container and cover it with fresh vinegar.

 - Leave the egg in the refrigerator for another 24 hours.

 - The following day, scoop the egg out again with your spoon and rinse it carefully.

 You should have a whole egg without a shell!

 What’s happening here?

-The acid has reacted with the shell and “eaten” away at it.
 The shell is made up of calcium carbonate that gets dissolved by the acid.
+The bubbles you may observe are carbon dioxide, a result of the chemical reaction.
 The inside of the egg should still be intact because the vinegar doesn’t break down the egg membrane.
-The egg also swells up because some of the liquid seeps inside it by diffusion.
+The egg also swells up because some of the liquid seeps through the membrane by osmosis.
 You should be able to see the yellow yolk through the membrane.